rongi/kotlin-blog/_posts/2017-09-25-breadcrumbs-rxjava-error-handling.markdown

 ## Can I have this as a default behavior?

 You can do it with plugins like [Traceur](https://github.com/T-Spoon/Traceur) and [RxJava2Extensions](https://github.com/akarnokd/RxJava2Extensions#debug-support).
 They create a call stack for each subscription.
 While it may seem extremely handy, don't forget that observables subscribe to each other.
 So, for each observable in your chains, a call stack will be created.
-Probably you want to do it only in debug mode since creating a call stack is a costly operation and abusing it may lead to sudden performance issues.
+Probably you want to do it only in debug mode since creating a call stack is a costly operation and abusing it may lead to unexpected performance issues.

 Dropping breadcrumbs here and there though shouldn't be a problem, and you can use them with release builds.